-The final method I’d recommend is to simply sign up to their email list and see what their email strategy is like.
-Not only will this give you invaluable insight as to what their email marketing efforts look like, but it’ll also give you an up close and personal view of their overall strategy.
+The final method I’d recommend is to simply sign up to their email list and see what their email marketing strategy is like.
+Not only will this give you invaluable insight as to what their email advertising efforts look like, but it’ll also give you an up close and personal view of their overall plan.

 For example, you can find out if they’re doing a product launch, and if so, how they go about it.
 Or if they’re hyping up interest for a similar product to yours.
 Get into the belly of the beast and find out what’s going on.

 Of course, there are also dozens of others tools and methods you can use to do competitor research.
 But this should give you a good idea of where to start with your own.